 If you’re looking for a smaller, under 25 feet (8 m.), tree that is an interesting garden specimen through each season, look no further than an ‘Adams’ crabapple.
 Beautiful the tree may be, but there is another important reason for growing an Adams crabapple; it is a great choice for pollinating other varieties of apple.
 Interested in using Adams crabapple as a pollinizer?
 Read on to find out how to grow an Adams crabapple and information about Adams crabapple care.

 Adams Crabapple as a Pollinizer

-So, in other words, a Malus tree with fruit that is two inches (5 cm.) or greater across is considered to be an apple and a Malus tree with fruit that is less than two inches (5 cm.) across is termed a crabapple.
+So, in other words, a Malus tree with fruit that is 2 inches (5 cm.) or greater across is considered to be an apple and a Malus tree with fruit that is less than 2 inches (5 cm.) across is termed a crabapple.

-Because of their close relation, crabapple trees make excellent choices for cross pollinating apples.
-This crabapple is a mid- to late season bloomer and can be used pollinate the following apples:
+Due to their close relation, crabapple trees make excellent choices for cross pollinating apples.
+This crabapple is a mid to late season bloomer and can be used pollinate the following apples: